anishak20/portfolio/content/research/thesis.md

 Quark matter in the cores of neutron stars is expected to exist in the form of **quark-gluon plasma** (QGP).
 It is referred as strange quark matter (SQM).
 The study of QGP requires non-perturbative QCD, and one approach involves using phenomenological models such as the bag model.

-We have extended the MIT Bag Model to the Density dependent Quark Mass Model.
-The quark masses are parametrized as functions of the baryon density as mentioned in [Anand et al., 2000](https://iopscience.iop.org/article/10.1086/309144):
+We have extended the MIT Bag Model to the Density dependent Quark Mass Model where the quark masses are parametrized as functions of the baryon density as mentioned in [Anand et al., 2000](https://iopscience.iop.org/article/10.1086/309144):

 <div style="display: flex; justify-content: center; margin: 10px 0;">
   <img src="/blog/thesis/mass.png" style="max-width: 100%; height: auto;">